Top 5 Questions to Ask Your Employment Lawyer

 - How long have you been practicing employment law?

 - Have you handled cases like mine before?

 - What is your process of communicating with clients?

 Your attorney will also answer questions about fee arrangements so that you know what your financial obligations will be throughout the representation.
 If you are unclear about fees in any way, don’t hesitate to ask the lawyer to explain again.

-What the Employment and Consumer Law Group Can Do For You
+What the Employment and Commerce Law Group Can Do For You

-The attorneys at the Employment and Consumer Law Group focus exclusively on employment and labor disputes, including:
+The attorneys at the Employment and Commerce Law Group focus exclusively on employment and labor disputes, including: